shristy-jaiswal2/Digital-Clock/README.md

 # Digital-Clock
-This Project is digital clock using html , css , and javascript
+This Project is digital clock showing the current local time using html , css , and javascript